monsoonmaelstrom/book2/book2.md

 ----

 I’m awake the next morning as night turns to dawn and gives way to day.
 I haven’t slept.
 I’m on approximately my thirteenth cup of coffee in half as many hours, but who’s counting?
 Liam never reappeared last night.
-If he’d given any indication that he was planning on not returning last night, I’d be less concerned.
+If he’d given any indication he was planning on not returning last night, I’d be less concerned.
 But he didn’t, so I am.
 Especially considering his mood yesterday.
 I let my magic brush across the magic that’s binding us together, and I get no response.
 I heat up the ring I’m wearing for him, and once again, nothing.

 Clearly he’s still alive, because I’m still alive, but he’s completely unresponsive which means he’s either unconscious, drugged with malusium, or both.
 And there’s not much I can do about it right this second.